Bellspringsteen/Bellspringsteen.github.io/_posts/2016-9-17-NYPDHomeZip.md

 FYI Someone in the 45 precinct lives in 12253, that doesn't seem to exist.

 Also someone is driving 2 hours each way from East Stroudsburg, PA 18302 to the 14th Precinct.

+## Questions/Suggestions/History

+	"Every matter, and thing, that relates to the city ought to be transacted therein and the persons to whose care they are committed [should be] Residents," [wrote George Washington in 1796](https://books.google.com/books?id=o9kRAAAAYAAJ&lpg=PA179&ots=wSJrUDImHe&dq=Every%20matter%2C%20and%20thing%2C%20that%20relates%20to%20the%20city%20ought%20to%20be%20transacted%20therein%20and%20the%20persons%20to%20whose%20care%20they%20are%20committed&pg=PA179#v=onepage&q=Every%20matter,%20and%20thing,%20that%20relates%20to%20the%20city%20ought%20to%20be%20transacted%20therein%20and%20the%20persons%20to%20whose%20care%20they%20are%20committed&f=false).

+	Do local officers make better officers?

+	If the NYPD created a non-personally identifiable identifier for each officer and then released aggregate data on firearm discharges, home zip, sex, race, and civil rights complaints we could potential answer these questions.
+Time for another FOIL request.